apxiv/android-json/README.md

 <h1> Retrieve Data from <a href="https://fetch-hiring.s3.amazonaws.com/hiring.json"> JSON </a> </h1>
-An Android app to retrieves the data from JSON using Retrofit Library that turns HTTP API into a Java interface ()

 <ul>
   <li> UI in <a href="https://developer.android.com/jetpack/compose"> Jetpack Compose </a> </li>
   <li> Uses <a href="https://square.github.io/retrofit/"> Retrofit </a> Library that turns HTTP API into Kotlin interface </li>